MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 |  | When using Teams, users who have an on-premises account in Skype for Business Server do not have interop or federation support.
 This can potentially create confusion if you have a mix of Islands users--some who are homed in Skype for Business Online and some in Skype for Business on-premises.   |

 **Notes:**
-<sup>2</sup>
-This is true even if the user is homed on-premises in Skype for Business Server.
+<sup>2</sup>This is true even if the user is homed on-premises in Skype for Business Server.
 Whether the user is homed on-premises or online, leave the Skype for Business Online license enabled, because it is currently needed for full Teams functionality.

+<sup>3</sup>Note that migration of Skype for Business meetings to Teams meetings is only triggered when applying TeamsUpgradePolicy to individual users, not on a per tenant basis.
+See Meeting Migration for details.

 ## Managed transition method (using Skype for Business modes)